2016-2017 PROGRAMS Healthy Fun For All!

 Titcomb Mountain is owned and operated by the Farmington Ski Club, which is very unique in the snowsports world.
-For almost 75 years club members have run all aspects of Titcomb by volunteering their time and energy to help keep the families of the area healthy and enjoying life-long winter sports.
-A Board of Directors governs Titcomb, and there is also a non-profit 501C3 Foundation.
-The general manager and operations manager are hired by the BOD.
+For over 70 years club members have run all aspects of Titcomb by volunteering their time and energy to help keep the families of the area healthy and enjoying life-long winter sports.
+A Board of Directors governs Titcomb, and there is also a non-profit 501-C-3 Foundation.
+The manager, mechanical person and commissary manager are hired by the BOD.
 Lift attendants are also hired.
 Most everyone else is volunteering!

 + You are a Farmington Ski Club (FSC) member if you have purchased your Titcomb season pass.
 Look for the lower price on programs if you are a member.